Finleap/engineering.finleap.com/README.md

 ```

 To keep things tidy, please create a folder per post, naming it to relate to the branch/post, e.g.

-if branch name is `2020-02-20/my-new-post-about-kittens`, the folder name should be `kittens`
+branch name is `2020-02-20/my-new-post-about-kittens`

+folder name should be `kittens`

 # Live deployment